edawson/ROV-spec/README.md

 ROV-spec
 ---------------------

-The pROVenance data lineage format specification
+**A pROVenance / data lineage format specification**
+v0.1.0
 Eric T. Dawson

 ## Background
 Among other pitfalls, modern cloud analysis platforms for bioinformatics lack a universal mechanism for reproducing analyses.
-The ROV format attempts to succinctly yet completely describe the [Data Lineage](https://en.wikipedia.org/wiki/Data_lineage) of a file in a user- and machine-readable text format.
-From a single ROV file, a user should be able to completely run and analysis assuming publicly available data and compute resources.
+The ROV format attempts to succinctly yet completely describe the [Data Lineage](https://en.wikipedia.org/wiki/Data_lineage) of an output file in a user- and machine-readable text format.
+From a single ROV file, a user should be able to completely run an analysis, assuming they have access to the data and compute resources.

+## ROV as a record of work
+Log files are often dense and not human readable.
+In addition, they often do not capture enough information to fully reproduce an analysis.
+ROV attempts to address this with a simple, human readable format that can contain sufficient information for reproducing an analysis.
+Inputs/outputs must be defined by both their name ("ID") and contents (md5sum).
+Using strict versioning (e.g. docker image tags, CPU architecture information, system hostname, date), the execution environments of ROV should be reproducible as well.
+While other formats, such as the [Biocompute Object project from FDA](https://github.com/biocompute-objects/BCO_Specification) have sought to address this, these formats have proved unwieldy.
+ROV attempts to contain only what is necessary and sufficient for a given workflow to produce defined outputs from defined inputs.
+ROV explicitly avoids any information about the user, as it is our belief that knowing the user should not be a prerequisite for a successful workflow.

+## ROV as a DSL for universal computing
+A convenient byproduct of ROV's design is that it can function as both a record of work and a reproducible analysis script.
+ROV enables anyone with a sufficiently-defined ROV file and access to the underlying resources to run and validate a task.
+When inputs and compute environments are public (e.g. public data and Docker images), this means anyone should be able to reproduce the original work.
+This universal computability

 ## ROV schema
 ROV is a tab-separated, line-delimited format.
 Each line describes an *occurrence* of a specific *type*.
-There are fix basic ROV types:
+There are fix basic ROV types, which provide an abstraction for describing the necessary units of a task:

 1. I / input : A file, which is defined with a universal-style URL-like identifier.
    These become inputs to tasks.